Research

 Working Papers

-How Competition for Patronage Shapes Government Responsiveness in China with Kaiping Chen and Jennifer Pan Under Review
+How Competition for Patronage Shapes Government Responsiveness in China with Kaiping Chen Under Review

 Patronage is an enduring characteristic of diverse political systems.
-The actions of patrons have been the primary focus of the past two decades of research on patronage and clientelism.
-In this paper, we shift the theoretical attention to clients.
-We lay out an explanation of how clients in bureaucratic contexts compete with one another for spoils from patronage and the consequences of such competition.
-We test the observable implications of client competition by analyzing novel datasets of interactions related to government response to public grievances between county-level officials (clients) and their city-level superiors (patrons) in China.
-We find that competition for patronage in the Chinese bureaucracy harms government responsiveness.
-Compared to non-client county-level officials, client officials are more likely to engage in information campaigns that play up their diligence in resolving complaints while refuting the veracity of politically-damaging public complaints.
+The actions of patrons have been the primary focus of the last two decades of research on patronage.
+In this paper, we shift attention to clients.
+How do clients use communication strategies to gain the favor of patrons?
+We provide a theoretical framework that describes why and how clients attempt to compete for patron support through information campaigns and test the observable implications by analyzing novel datasets of interactions concerning public grievances between county-level officials (clients) and their city-level superiors (patrons) in China.
+We find that competition for patronage in China’s non-electoral context harms government responsiveness to the public.
+Compared to non-client county-level officials, client officials are more likely to engage in information campaigns that play up their diligence in resolving complaints while refuting the veracity of politically damaging public complaints.